ruippeixotog/intro-to-category-theory/slides.md

 Note:

-- An object with arrows for every other object
-- No guarantee that such an object exists (ok), there can be too much
-- Restrict to a unique arrow
-- Now unique up to isomorphism (explain later)
+The first universal construction is that of an object with arrows for every other object.
+There's no guarantee that such an object exists (which is OK), but there can be too much.
+If we restrict our pattern to require the initial object to have a *unique* arrow from it to each object in the category, such an object is now unique up to isomorphism (which is explained later).

 ---